ecmwf/polytope/docs/Service/Design_doc.md

 Each of these will be an individual coverage with the 3 requested parameters.

-The `polygon` feature currently has limits on the size of a returned polygon and the maximum number of points allowed for a requsted polygon.
+The `polygon` feature currently has limits on the size of a returned polygon and the maximum number of points allowed for a requested polygon.

 CoverageJSON output type: MultiPoint